BenLorantfy/nestjs-zod/README.md

   }
 }
 ```
+See the example app [here](/packages/example/src/people/people.dto.ts) for a full example.

 #### Reusable schemas
 You can also externalize and reuse schemas across multiple DTOs.
 If you add `.meta({ id: "MySchema" })` to any zod schema, then that schema will be added directly to `components.schemas` in the OpenAPI documentation.
 For example, this code: